HebaAly71/Pewlett-Packard-Analysis/README.md

 # Pewlett-Packard-Technical Report
 ### Project Summary:
 ##### Pewlett Packard is building a database for its employees.
 Six main tables were created using PostgresSQL using the csv files provided that has all of the data to build these tables.
-Please note that the file ***schema.sql*** has the code to create these tables along with their columns, primary keys and foreign keys.
-Also note that the file ***EmployeeDB.png*** has the diagram that explains the relations between each table with respect to its primary and foreign keys.
+Please refer to the file ***schema.sql*** that has the code to create these tables along with their columns, primary keys and foreign keys.
+Also refer to the file ***EmployeeDB.png*** that has the ERD that explains the relations between each table with respect to its primary and foreign keys.
  1. Employees Table
  2. Departments Table
  3. Titles Table
  4. Dept_Emp Table
  5. Dept_Manager Table
  6. Salaries_Table

  ##### Then we are asked to find the number of current employees who are retiring and find the employees that can be mentors for supervisory roles.
 All employees who are born in 1952 and are hired between years 1985 and 1988 are going to retire.
 While all employees who are born in 1965 are considered to be mentors.
+Please note that current employees means that they are still hired todate so their to_date is 9999-01-01.

+ ### Please refer to ***challenge.sql*** for the code of all the required queries

 ##### First of all a table of all the current employees who are retiring is created by querying and joining the employees table and dept_emp table  and getting all the employees who fulfill the criteria stated above for retiring.
+This criteria is done by the WHERE() clause.
 This query is saved in  ***current_emp*** table.
 This query simply outputs a table that has data for all the current employees who are retiring (emp_no, first_name, last_name etc..).
 This table is saved in ***current_emp.csv***.
 Below is the code used to create this table.

 	> --------List of retiring employees---------
 	> SELECT emp_no, first_name, last_name